jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 ### R11.2 Super-reference construction

-Now with the deep sequenced subset of individuals, we then decided to select taxa of the Anthropoid core microbiome we calculated [above](#r1015-core-microbiome-intersection-between-hosts).
-We made the assumption these taxa would be more likely to yield enough mappings across all host genera in this study  sufficient for phylogenetic analysis across the Anthropoid evolutionary history.
+Now with the deep sequenced subset of individuals, we then decided to select taxa of the Hominid/Alouatta core microbiome we calculated [above](#r1015-core-microbiome-intersection-between-hosts).
+We made the assumption these taxa would be more likely to yield enough mappings across all host genera in this study  sufficient for phylogenetic analysis across the Hominid evolutionary history.

 To assess whether we could reduce the number of multi-allelic positions caused by cross-mapping, we first generated a super-reference for each genus,